keith/smileykeith.com/_posts/2013-02-08-terminal-shortcut-in-os-x.md

 date: 2013-02-08 09:59
 ---

-One of my favorite defaults in some Linux distros is the ability to use <CTRL><ALT>T to open a new terminal window.
+One of my favorite defaults in some Linux distros is the ability to use CTRL+ALT+T to open a new terminal window.
 I wanted to enable this same functionality in OS X using [Quicksilver](http://qsapp.com/).
 I did this using [iTerm 2](http://www.iterm2.com/) but you can do it with the default Terminal if that's what you want.

 1. Enable the `Terminal` and `iTerm2` Quicksilver plugins.
 ![Quicksilver plugins](/images/qs-terminal/qs-plugins.png)